mem48/geocompr/main.md

 Projected coordinate systems are based on Cartesian coordinates (X, Y) and represent any area on a flat surface.
 A projected coordinate system has an origin, x and y axes, and a linear unit of measure.
-All projected coordinate systems are based on geographic coordinate systems Maps projections are mathematical models for conversion of three-dimensional surface into a two-dimensional representation on a map.
+All projected coordinate systems are based on geographic coordinate systems.
+Maps projections are mathematical models for conversion of three-dimensional surface into a two-dimensional representation on a map.
 This transition cannot be done without adding some distortion.
 Therefore, some properties of the Earth's surface are distorted in this process, such as area, direction, distance, and shape.